bomonike/azure-chatgbt/README.md

 1. The Synapse workspace is within a <a target="_blank" href="https://www.serverlesssql.com/synapse-analytics-managed-vnet-for-the-developer/">managed VNet</a> (Virtual Network) with Managed Private Endpoints to keep the Data Lake Gen2 storage away from public access.
 1. Developers are granted access based their IP address being on the IP AllowList (Whitelist).

-1. The app is built as a Docker container in the Azure Container Registry (ACR) to run within an Azure Kubernetes Service (AKS) cluster (for reliability).
 1. The cluster is monitored by Prometheus feeding Grafana dashboards watched by Kubernetes Monitoring Engineers.

-1. Azure resources are created using Bicep or Terraform IaC with Bash scripts so that security vulnerabilities can be identified before resources are created.
 1. Secrets are retrieved from Key Vault or multi-cloud Akeyless.
-1. Each resource is defined with least-privilege permissions for interlocking roles applied to a sample set of identities by Entra.
+1. Lastly each resource is defined with least-privilege permissions for interlocking roles.
+A sample set of identities by Entra.
-1. Client apps are reached via a public IP behind a public load balancer to an NGINX Ingress Controller.
-1. Developers and Administrators reach servers using a public IP via a Bastion Host (jumpbox) VM created dynamically.
 <br /><br />

 <hr />